pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

   ]
 ```

-Example: you may wish to remove all SP Connections:
+Example: To remove all SP Connections:
 ```
   "remove-config":[
   	{